DB8LE/satgs/docs/index.md

 Before updating, you might have to reset your config files to prevent problems.
 Simply backup your custom configuration files, wipe your config, update, and then check if anything has changed in the config format by looking at the new example config files or the wiki.
 When you're ready, wipe your settings with `$ satgs settings clean`.

-Then, simply run `$ pipx upgrade satgs`.
-Remember to update your TLEs and set your station location again after updating.
+Then, run either `$ pip install satgs --upgrade` or `$ pipx upgrade satgs` based on which installation method you used.
+Remember to update your TLEs and set your station location again if you wiped your settings before updating.

 ## Basic usage